sektek/research-dispatcher/README.md

 During the development of these pieces I found debugging across the different services to be painful.
 I wanted to be able to centralize logs to a single platform where I could quickly query for a single event to see what was occurring.
 This lead to building out a Grafana stack to utilize Loki and Tempo for tracing requests across the stack.

+Everything is using OpenTelemetry for tracking.
+Haven't setup any kind of metrics yet.
+So in theory, it should be possible to swap out Grafana for another OpenTelemetry consumer.

 ## Using

 This project is setup to run within a DevContainer and launches multiple Docker containers.